 Historically, gambling regulation in Europe has never been about consumer choice alone.
 Early legal frameworks treated gambling as inherently corrosive, warranting outright prohibition or strict containment.
 Later, state monopolies reframed gambling as a socially tolerable activity by directing its profits to public causes, positioning oversight as a fiscal as well as moral necessity.
-In its modern form, European gambling law accepts gambling as a legitimate, profit-driven industry, but only when tethered to harm-reduction mandates, e.g. deposit and stake limits, intervention obligations, and public health safeguards, reflecting a regulatory lineage rooted as much in addiction prevention and community stability as in market governance.
+In its modern form, European gambling law accepts gambling as a legitimate, profit-driven industry, but only when tethered to harm-reduction mandates, such as deposit and stake limits, intervention obligations, and public health safeguards, reflecting a regulatory lineage rooted as much in addiction prevention and community stability as in market governance.
 Building on this trajectory, this Article argues that digital prediction markets, which combine elements of financial speculation and gamified wagering, fall outside the scope of rules shaped by these historical phases and can exploit gaps in frameworks that were never designed to address such hybrid platforms.

+Recent enforcement actions underscore the instability of this regulatory equilibrium.
+In early 2026, Portugal ordered Polymarket to cease operations on the grounds that it was offering unauthorized gambling products.
+In fact, more and more European jurisdictions are reassessing the legal status of event-contract platforms.
+France has similarly declared prediction markets illegal under existing gambling law and warned of their addictive characteristics.
+These developments suggest that EU member states are increasingly converging toward a gambling-law framing rather than a financial-instrument framing, though this convergence remains uneven and legally contested.